alexanderwachter/draft-6LoCAN/draft-ietf-6lo-can-00.md

 ## Controller Area Network Overview

 This section provides a brief overview of Controller Area Network (CAN), as specified in [ISO 11898-1:2015].
-CAN use two wires, CAN High and CAN Low, where CAN High is tight to 5V and CAN Low to 0V when transmitting a dominant (0) bit.
+CAN has two wires, CAN High and CAN Low, where CAN High is tied to 5V and CAN Low to 0V when transmitting a dominant (0) bit.
 Both wires are at the same level (approximately 2,5V) when transmitting a recessive (1) bit.
 Because of the wired-AND structure, a dominant bit overrides a recessive bit.

 To resolve collisions in the arbitration field, a CAN controller checks for overridden recessive bits.
 The sender that was sending the recessive bit then stops the transmission.
-Therefor an identifier with all zeros has the highest priority.
+Therefore an identifier with all zeros has the highest priority.

 CAN controllers are usually able to filter identifiers and only pass the message if a filter matches.
 The identifiers can be masked where the mask defines which bits of the identifier must match and which bits do not care.